LivePersonInc/-faas-client-jdk/README.md

 ### Fetching lambdas

-**You have to use your own authentication method when fetching lambdas as it still relies on OAuth 1.0.**
+**You have to use your own authentication method when fetching lambdas as it relies on OAuth 1.0. / Oauth 2.0 + DPoP**

 <details><summary>Fetching lambdas of account</summary>